mpromonet/v4l2tools/README.md

  - v4l2dump          :

 >	read from a V4L2 capture device and print to output frame information (work with H264 & HEVC)

+ - v4l2source_yuv :

+>	generate YUYV frames and write to a V4L2 output device

 Tools for Raspberry
 -------------------